+UNITED STATES OF AMERICA DEPARTMENT OF COMMERCE

+In the Matter of

+Mashreqbank PSC (New York)

+Case No. 09-15

+ORDER

-The Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), having determined to initiate an administrative proceeding pursuant to Section 11(c) of the Export Administration Act of 1979, as amended (50 U.S.C. §§ 2401-2420 (2000)) (the "Act")1 and the Export Administration Regulations (currently codified at 15 C.F.R Parts 730-774 (2009)) (the "Regulations"), against J P Morgan Chase Bank, NA ("Bank"), a domestic concern, organized under the laws of the United States and doing business in the State of New York, based on allegations set forth in the Proposed Charging Letter, dated 29 September 2009, that alleged that the Bank committed three violations of the Regulations;
+The Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), having determined to initiate an administrative proceeding pursuant to Section 11(c) of the Export Administration Act of 1979, as amended (50 U.S.C. §§ 2401-2420 (2000)) (the "Act")1 and the Export Administration Regulations (currently codified at 15 C.F.R Parts 730-774 (2010)) (the "Regulations"), against Mashreqbank PSC (New York)("Bank"), a branch of a foreign concern doing business in the State of New York, based on allegations set forth in the Proposed Charging Letter, dated 30 September 2009, that alleged that the Bank committed four violations of the Regulations;

 1 Since August 21, 2001, the Act has been in lapse and the President, through Executive Order 13222 of August 17, 2001 (3 C.F.R., 2001 Comp.
 783 (2002)), which has been extended by successive Presidential Notices, the most recent of which was August 13, 2009 (74 Fed.
 Reg.
 41325 (August 14, 2009)), has continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. §§ 1701-1707 (2000)).

 Specifically, the charges are:

-1. Three Violations of 15 C.F.R. §760.2(d) - Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons During the year 2006, the Bank engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Dubai and Qatar, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
-In connection with these activities, on three occasions, the Bank, with intent to comply with, further or support an unsanctioned foreign boycott, furnished information concerning its or another person's business relationships with other persons who are known or believed to be restricted from having any business relationships with or in a boycotting country, an activity prohibited by Section 760.2(d) of the Regulations, and not excepted.

-BIS and the Bank having entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement having been approved by me;

-IT IS THEREFORE ORDERED THAT:
+1. Four Violations of 15 C.F.R. §760.2(d) - Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons During the period 2008 through 2009, the Bank engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Dubai, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+In connection with these activities, on four occasions, the Bank, with intent to comply with, further or support an unsanctioned foreign boycott, furnished, to persons in Dubai, information, concerning its or another person's business relationships with or in a boycotted country, an activity prohibited by Section 760.2(d) of the Regulations, and not excepted.
+BIS and the Bank having entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations whereby the parties have agreed to settle this matter in accordance with the terms and conditions set forth therein and the terms of the Settlement Agreement having been approved by me; IT IS THEREFORE ORDERED THAT: